Learn to send events to Lumi

 📄️ How to use OTel

-Learn how to send data to Imply Lumi using the OpenTelemetry collector with the Splunk® HEC integration.
-Step-by-step tutorial with troubleshooting tips.
+Learn how to send data to Imply Lumi using OpenTelemetry collector with Splunk® HEC integration.
+Follow step-by-step setup and configuration.

 📄️ How to use S2S

-Learn how to send data from Splunk® to Imply Lumi using the S2S protocol.
+Learn how to send data to Imply Lumi using Splunk® and the S2S protocol.
+Configure forwarding, processing rules, and preview events in Lumi.

 📄️ How to use S3 pull

 Learn how to send events from Amazon S3 to Imply Lumi using S3 pull.
-Step-by-step guide covers IAM setup, SNS configuration, and data preview.
+Configure IAM roles, SNS topics, and event notifications.

 📄️ How to use S3 routing